-Secondly, coming to how Digital Transformation definition is equal to Technology Adoption.
+Secondly, coming to how Digital Transformation Services are equal to Technology Adoption.
 This boils down to bearing up with our competitors.
 The outcomes of falling behind can be severe.
 No one wants to see their business fade into ambiguity.
 Avoiding that is a significant challenge for business leaders.
-However, acquiring the latest technology does not result in Digital Transformation.
+However, acquiring the latest technology does not result in the Digital Transformation of an organization.

 We are simply keeping up with the changes we see going on in our world as in both these examples, digitizing our products and services, and adopting the technology.
 This is not to say that keeping up isn’t crucial or worthwhile, it most necessarily is.
 The trouble is simply keeping up is not enough to win the race.
 In businesses where the focus is on digitalization and technology adoption, the accountability for these changes falls on the shoulders of our marketing/commerce and IT departments.

 Our marketing and IT departments, then set off and redesign websites, start PPC campaigns, buy-in or spec new systems, work on social media profiles, and maybe even create an app or a new platform.
 These can be voluble and grand projects.
 For SMEs in specific, these can represent a considerable investment and the weight of responsibility can feel very vast.

 You might be curious now then what happens?
 The industry holds its breath and waits expectantly.
 Will your new website bring more traffic?
 Will people respond to your ads?
 Above all, will any of these changes bring growth to the business?
 Will your consumers or clients and staff adopt the new technology?
 As more and more businesses are now finding out, nothing truly changes.
 Even with some due persistence around these projects, there is an aspect of risk.
 Focus groups, competitor research, and building a business case can only give rise to a certain amount of solace.